Bairdo/gasket/docs/README.authentication.md

 - 'port_faucet-1_1' & 'port_faucet-1_2' show the rules that each 802.1X port ACL requires.

 - Change the mac address '08:00:27:00:03:02' to the mac address of the server that hostap is running on.
-In the future it should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port ACLs, however Gasket does not currently support multiple control sockets.
+It should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port ACLs.

 ###### rules.yaml

-TODO talk about how you can have one ACL use many ACLs.
-Or have the radius server do that.

 The base directory contains the file rules.yaml. rules.yaml contains the rules to apply when a user successfully logs on.